ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

 [ctk:mparrays](@cite)
 is a package for iterative refinement.

-v0.0.10 is an attempt to get docs to update correctly

 These docs are enough to get you started.
 The complete version with a better account of the theory is [ctk:mparraysdocs](@cite).